 The 2022 Remuneration Policy of the Issuer was approved by the Board of Directors.
-The Issuer ensures a fair and competitive remuneration, strictly respecting the skills and performance, with two properly balanced components: a fixed component and a variable component.
+The Issuer ensures a fair and competitive remuneration, strictly respecting the skills and performance, with two components, properly balanced: the fixed component and the variable component.